John Williams Jr. (university president)

+Early life and education

+Williams was born in 1954 in New York City and grew up in suburban Westbury, New York.
+He graduated cum laude from Kent School in Kent, Connecticut.
+He earned a BA in economics, magna cum laude, at Amherst College followed by a JD from Harvard Law School and an MBA from Harvard Business School.

+Career

 Williams began his career as the first African American to be hired by Bain & Company, a global management consulting firm.
 He later served in several capacities under American Express's first Black chief executive officer Kenneth Chenault, including as senior vice president of strategic planning, vice president of the U.S. Platinum Card, senior vice president of marketing information services, and senior vice president and general manager of the Consumer Travel Network.

-Prior to becoming the president of Muhlenberg, Williams was chief executive officer of Biztravel.com and, later, Sentient Jet.
+He was chief executive officer of Biztravel.com and, later, Sentient Jet.
 He managed the consulting services group for Eduventures and, later, served as a partner in the higher education practice at The Bridgespan Group, a non-profit spinoff of Bain & Company.
-Between 2010-2015, Williams served as an Expert-in-Residence at Harvard University’s Innovation Lab.
+Between 2010 and 2015, Williams served as an Expert-in-Residence at Harvard University’s Innovation Lab.

-College Presidency
+College presidency

-John I. Williams Jr. took office as president of Muhlenberg College on July 1, 2015.
+In July 2015, Williams became president of Muhlenberg College in Allentown, Pennsylvania.
 In 2016, he established a Sustainability Strategic Plan to further systematize the usage of sustainable energy at the college and launched a program to enable students to develop mentor relationships based on shared interests using an online database.
 Under Williams' tenure, Muhlenberg also launched a strategic plan, comprehensive rebranding and visual identity system, a campus master plan, and aggressive implementation of its diversity strategic plan.

-He departed from his position after four years in 2019, and was followed by Kathleen E. Harring.
+He departed from his position after four years in 2019, and was succeeded by Kathleen E. Harring.

 Personal

-Williams was born in 1954 in New York City and grew up in suburban Westbury, New York.
-He graduated cum laude from Kent School in Kent, Connecticut.
-He earned a BA in economics, magna cum laude, at Amherst College followed by a JD from Harvard Law School and an MBA from Harvard Business School.
 Since 1984, he has served on the board of trustees of Amherst College, and since 1996, as a Life Trustee.
 Williams also serves as a trustee of the Kent School and the Walnut Hill Center for the Arts in Natick, Massachusetts.

 He is married to Diane Pierce-Williams, daughter of Harvard University professor and psychiatrist, Dr. Chester Middlebrook Pierce.
 They have three adult children and two grandchildren.
 He earned a private pilot license at Hanscom Field in Bedford and currently holds an airline transport pilot certificate from the FAA for both single- and multi-engine aircraft.